carbon-steel/detour.nvim/README.md

 Detours will make sure not to overlap each other unless when a detour is nested within another.

+Using detours can be simple, but they also come with features for power users:

+* `require("detour.features").UncoverWindow`: Update all detours to uncover a given regular window
+* `require("detour.features").UncoverWindowWithMouse`: Same as above but select which window to uncover with the mouse
+* `require("detour.features").HideAllDetours`/`RevealAllDetours`: Hide and
+  reveal all detours so you can see the windows behind them
+* `require("detour.features").CloseCurrentStack`: Closes the current detour
+  along with all detours it is nested within

 # Example keymaps

 `detour.nvim` is designed as a utility library for keymaps people can write on their own.